Arriving in India - The Chaos and the Calm

 Our dinners frequently cost us 220 rupee (£2.15 or $2.68) for the two of us!

 JHouse was also within walking distance of Bhikaji Cama Place metro station (pink line), Green Park metro station (yellow line) and R.K Puram metro station (magenta line) which will connect you to the whole city.
-We found that Delhi Metro to be one of the best and easiest to use mass transit systems we have encountered so far.
+We found the Delhi Metro to be one of the best and easiest to use mass transit systems we have encountered so far.
 Tickets are brought from the machines or at a ticket booth.
 The ticket will come in the form of a plastic token which you can tap into to get into the platforms and inserted into a slot to leave.
 For longer term travellers in Delhi you can set up travel cards etc.

 For those places where the metro was inconvenient, Uber rickshaws or taxis were very affordable and reliable.